Nieuwediep (river): Port of Nieuwediep

 As mentioned above, the first use of Nieuwediep was commercial, and as it got deeper, its commercial use intensified.
 After the regained independence, the Dutch government was just as eager to press the commercial as the military facilities.
 Already in May 1816, the construction of a sea lock for the inner harbor of Nieuwediep was tendered.
 In August 1817 the first Koopvaarders Schutsluis (Merchantmen Lock) became operational for small vessels.
 On 17 October 1817, the Danish ship Christiana, Captain Hans Corssen, entered the lock, and continued to the partially complete inner harbor to be repaired.

 Construction of the port did not benefit Nieuwediep significantly.
 Loading and unloading ships (except transloading) had been forbidden during the French occupation, and Amsterdam succeeded in prolonging this ban till 1851.
 In 1819 the plan for the Noordhollandsch Kanaal was made.
 It was intended to enable ocean going ships to reach Amsterdam via the port of Nieuwediep.
 Construction started in the summer of 1819 and the canal was opened in December 1824.
 Koopvaarders Lock was built to enable ocean-going ships to use the canal.
 Nevertheless, the canal was bad news for Nieuwediep, because it eliminated much of the transloading business.
-On the other hand Nieuwediep gained some activity from ships wintering in port.
+On the other hand, Nieuwediep gained some activity from ships wintering in port.

 After the ban on handling ships was lifted, Nieuwediep became an important harbor.
 This was accelerated by the connection to the railway system, and the arrival of the SMN, whose East Indies ocean liners were simply too large for the Noordhollandsch Kanaal.
 After the opening of the North Sea Canal in 1876, the harbor went into a quick decline till not much was left.
 It was a heavy blow for Den Helder, the local population dropping by over 10%.

 Nieuwe Haven Navy Base

 Already before World War I, Willemsoord had become too small for major warships.
 The wet dock was 325 meters long and 135 m wide.
 The entrance was at the long side, and by then even light cruisers were about 120 m long.
 In the 1920s the light cruiser Java of 155 m could not visit the wet dock.
 After World War II a new base was therefore created east of the Nieuwediep.
 This would become Nieuwe Haven Naval Base.

 The new harbor was made by closing the mouth of the Nieuwediep.
-The beginning of the Nieuwesiep was also closed, probably because artificial dredging had become so powerful that it was no longer necessary to keep the Nieuwediep at depth by profiting from the tidal current.
+The beginning of the Nieuwediep was also closed, probably because artificial dredging had become so powerful that it was no longer necessary to keep the Nieuwediep at depth by profiting from the tidal current.
 In the eastern dam of the Nieuwediep, an opening was made to connect it to the new harbor.

 The new harbor, and primarily the remaining part of the Nieuwediep, are used by the current commercial harbor known as 'Port of Den Helder'.
 It focuses on the offshore industry.
 At the former mouth of Nieuwdiep, is the terminal for the Texel ferry.
 The Den Helder municipality wants to tempt some of the Texel tourists to also visit Den Helder.